-Looking to use an image of my artwork in your next book, game, album, magazine cover, advertisement, film or merchandise, then you’ll need to request a image license.
-Please click on the link below.
+Looking to use an image of my artwork, in your next book, game, album, magazine cover, advertisement, film, prints and merchandise, then you’ll need to request a image license.

 Art and recycling goes hand-in-hand in the textile and mixed- media side of my arts practice.